replit/extensions/modules/extensions/README.md

 # Replit Extensions API Client

-The Replit Extensions client is a module that allows you to easily interact with the Workspace
+The Replit Extensions client is a module that allows you to easily interact with the Workspace.

 - NPM Packages
   - https://www.npmjs.com/package/@replit/extensions